laraXgram/laraxgram.github.io/src/templates.md

 ```

 > [!NOTE]
-> Looking for more information on how to write Temple8 templates?
-Check out the full [Temple8 documentation](/temple8.md) to get started.
+> Looking for more information on how to write Template templates?
+Check out the full [Template documentation](/temple8.md) to get started.

 <a name="creating-and-rendering-templates"></a>
 ## Creating and Rendering Templates